What is cloud computing, and how does it work?

-“Cloud” is short for “cloud computing,” and it refers to tasks and services that are provided or hosted via the internet on a pay-as-you-go basis.
-People have been able to store, operate, and manage data via the internet for some time, but cloud computing describes paid services that do this on a much larger scale.
+“Cloud” is short for “cloud computing,” and it refers to tasks and services provided or hosted via the internet on a pay-as-you-go basis.
+People have been able to store, operate, and manage data via the internet for some time, but cloud computing does this on a much larger scale.

-First off, it’s important to clarify that the cloud is not all virtual, and while your files may not be saved directly to your computer, they still need to be attached to some piece of hardware, somewhere in the world.
-When you upload something to the cloud, via a service like Dropbox, the file will be sent via the internet to a server—a real, tangible server.
-Cloud service providers will have hundreds and thousands of physical servers, collectively known as “server farms,” that are located in data centers around the world.
+First off, it’s important to clarify that the cloud still requires physical components.
+While you may not save your files directly to your computer, they still need to be attached to some piece of hardware somewhere in the world.
+When you upload something to the cloud via a service like Dropbox, the file is sent via the internet to a server—a real, tangible server.
+Cloud service providers will have hundreds and thousands of physical servers, collectively known as “server farms,” located in data centers around the world.

-To be clear, “the cloud” is not one single, tangible entity.
-It’s a little more abstract.
-The “cloud” is essentially a metaphor for the internet itself.
-When you store a file the cloud, you’re storing it online.
-Anybody with the right resources and infrastructure can host their own cloud, but it’s no easy task, and it’s certainly not cheap, so when we talk about using a cloud service, we’re talking about high level services offered by a provider like Dropbox.
+When you save a file to the cloud, you’re storing it online.
+Anybody with the right resources and infrastructure can host their own cloud.
+But it’s no easy task, and it’s certainly not cheap.
+So when we talk about using a cloud service, we’re talking about high-level services offered by a provider like Dropbox.

-To put it in perspective, let’s use electricity as an example.
+Let’s use electricity as an example.
 It’d cost a whole lot and require a ton of maintenance to keep a private generator in your home.
-So instead, we have energy providers who essentially operate one big generator that anybody can access, and we all just pay for what we use.
-In the same sense, it’s far more efficient and cost-effective to allow a cloud service provider to host and store your data, rather than building your own infrastructure.
+Instead, we have energy providers who essentially operate one big generator that anybody can access, and we all pay for what we use.
+In the same sense, it’s far more efficient and cost-effective to allow a cloud service provider to host and store your data rather than building your own infrastructure.